-In workers compensation claims, the claimant normally gets paid 2/3 of his or her lost wages.
+In worker's compensation claims, the claimant normally gets paid 2/3 of his or her lost wages.
 The medical bills for diagnosis and treatment should be paid fairly promptly.
-In personal injury claims, the construction worker can claim all their lost wages.
+In personal injury claims, a construction worker can claim all their lost wages.
 They can also demand payment for their daily physical pain and emotional suffering.

 Falls from scaffolding or high heights

 Many workers work many stories high off the ground.
 They often need scaffolding, ladders, cranes, and other equipment to access these high heights.
 Scaffolding can be especially dangerous.
 High winds can make scaffolding unstable.
 Too many people on the scaffold or too much equipment on the scaffold can also make them unstable.
 Workers who fall from high heights are likely to die, to suffer spinal cord damage, or suffer traumatic brain injuries.
 Most who survive will suffer broken bones.